 Her eyes filled with tears again, but she remained silent.

 “Most people would die to live in this neighborhood, we have a beautiful, healthy new son; what could be wrong?”

 Ellie struggled with words.
 She just wanted to curl up and watch the sky.

 * * *

 KAPOW!
-I didn’t meet the 2016 goal for Likes on the Tales From the Motherland Facebook page; missed it by 14!
-So this year, I’m not setting a goal.
-I’m grateful for each Like I get.
-Have you stopped by to spread some fairy dust?
-Follow me on Twitter, LeBron James does (yes, for real)!
+Have you stopped by Tales From the Motherland Facebook page to spread some fairy dust?
+I’m grateful for each Like.
+Follow me on Twitter, LeBron James does (for real… well, he did.
+But he may have dropped me recently)!
 Most importantly, if you like a post I’ve written, hit Like and leave a comment.
 Honest, constructive feedback is always appreciated.
 Click Follow; you’ll get each new post delivered by email, no spam.